Skip to content

 SAFAL Festival

-Australian Short Story Festival 2019, Julia Prendergast, Sharon Rundle, Roanna Gonsalves, Debra Adelaide, Readings pop-up bookstore ASSF.
+Australian Short Story Festival 2019, Julia Prendergast, Sharon Rundle, Roanna Gonsalves, Debra Adelaide, and Readings pop-up bookstore ASSF.

 South Asian Film, Art and Literature 2019.
 Andrew Kwong, Devika Brendon, Sharon Rundle, Susanne Gervay, Libby Sommer and Ash Gholkar, SAFAL Founder.